acdh-oeaw/damap/README.md

 This repo is based on the [Docker Compose DAMAP documentation](https://github.com/tuwien-csd/damap-backend/tree/next/docker "Docker Compose based DAMAP") and contains configuration files needed for creating deployment pipeline based on GitHub actions that deploys DAMAP Docker images as DAMAP stack to ACDH-CH Kubernetes environment.

-Due to specific ACDH-CH environment that is using centralized PostgresDB, dedicated PostgresDB and Keycloak Docker images are not used with this setup.

-Environment variables needed for the Directus stack:
+Environment variables needed for the DAMAP stack:

 |Name|Required|Type|Level|Description|
 |----|:------:|----|:---:|-----------|